jeremymv2/env_pinning/README.md

 These cookbooks are a level above Library cookbooks.
 They always contain at least one recipe (the default recipe) to install a particular piece of software sharing the same name as the cookbook.
-If the application the cookbook manages contains multiple components then each one is broken up into it's own recipe and the recipe is named after the component it will install.
+If the application the cookbook manages contains multiple components then each one is broken up into its own recipe and the recipe is named after the component it will install.
 Things are broken up in this way so you could install various components spread across a number of nodes within an environment.